Article Summary

 Development of hypercortisolism based on adrenal adenoma size

-Chart comparing likelihood of developing hypercortislism based on size of adrenal adenoma
+Chart comparing likelihood of developing hypercortisolism based on size of adrenal adenoma.

 *Four of the 105 patients (3.8%) without hypercortisolism at baseline and with an adenoma <2.4 cm developed hypercortisolism during follow-up.